When a child learns to speak, it’s an exciting developmental milestone for parents.

 - Social skills, making it difficult to make friends

-- Reading and other skills which can affect school performance
+- Reading and other skills development which can affect school performance

-If a child is deaf, on the other hand, they are not able to hear anything at all.
+If your child is deaf, on the other hand, they are not able to hear anything at all.

 Hearing loss can range anywhere from mildly impaired to complete deafness.